dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 #### This guy wants you to find the Key to the Midway, so he can keep sitting on his ass.

-The best fool's errand a workplace bully will employ involve a considerable redirection of your time and energy.
+The best fool's errand a workplace bully will employs involve a considerable redirection of your time and energy.
 Don't go startin' new projects by yourself and don't go chasing waterfalls either.

 ### &#x2605; Bad Advice